Title

 The National Defense College of the Philippines establishes rules for its organization, operation, and administration, aiming to develop national defense leaders through a graduate-level program, research initiatives, and extension courses, all under the supervision of the Secretary of National Defense.

-The objective of the NDCP is to prepare and develop the skills and competence of potential national defense leaders, civilian officials of various government agencies, and selected executives from the private sector in the formulation and implementation of national security policies, and to conduct strategic and international studies as a basis for national policies.
+To develop the skills and competence of potential national defense leaders and selected civilian and private-sector executives in formulating and implementing national security policies, and to conduct strategic and international studies as basis for national policies.

-Military personnel must be at least Lieutenant Colonel or Commander in the Philippine Navy, must be General Staff Course eligible or hold a position of high responsibility, must have at least a bachelor's degree, and must not be more than 51 years of age upon admission with at least three years of service remaining before compulsory retirement.
+They must be at least a Lieutenant Colonel or Commander (PN); eligible for the General Staff Course (GSC) or assigned to high-responsibility positions that develop expertise akin to GSC schooling; have a bachelor’s degree; and must not be more than 51 years old upon admission with at least three (3) years of service remaining before compulsory retirement, reckoned from the date of graduation.

 Analyze Cases Smarter, Faster